-In assessing identity or confusing similarity, the Panel finds that the disputed domain name is confusingly similar to the ARCELORMITTAL Trademark, because it incorporates the entirety or at least the distinctive part of such mark and differs from it by merely adding the generic and descriptive term "BLOG" and the TLD .COM.
+In assessing identity or confusing similarity, the Panel finds that the disputed domain name is confusingly similar to the ARCELORMITTAL Trademark, because it incorporates the entirety of such mark and differs from it by merely adding a hyphen, the letters "inc", which is the common abbreviation of the generic and descriptive term "incorporation", and the TLD .com.

-In UDRP cases where the relevant trademark is recognisable within the disputed domain name, panels agree that the addition of other terms (whether descriptive, geographical, pejorative, meaningless, or otherwise) does not prevent a finding of confusing similarity under the first element (see paragraph 1.7 of WIPO Overview 3.0).
+In UDRP cases where the relevant trademark is recognisable within the disputed domain name, panels agree that the addition of other terms (whether descriptive, geographical, pejorative, meaningless, or otherwise) does not prevent a finding of confusing similarity under the first element (see paragraph 1.8 of WIPO Overview 3.0).